superbeelavaman/Python-Web-Server/README.md

 2. Edit settings.py with the correct settings.
 3. Run Webserver.py
 4. if you want to add an html document, just drag & drop it into the html folder.
 (No restarting the server.
 Yay.)
-5. if you want a new feature, just add it and make a pull request.